 What is an umbrella company?

+You may be asking, what is an umbrella company?
 An umbrella company is a business that sits between you and the company you provide your services to or the recruitment agency who has found you work.

 When working through an umbrella company, you become its employee and will receive a contract of employment - just like any other employee.